mightywonton/mightywonton/README.md

 - 👋 Hi, I’m @mightywonton
 - 👀 I’m interested in ...
-IT, manga, anime, food, video games, running and music.
+All things IT, manga, anime, food, video games, running, lifting, traveling and music.
 - 🌱 I’m currently learning ...
-JavaScript, Python, PowerShell, bash, Cisco, VMware, Microsoft Azure and Linux.
+PowerShell, bash, Cisco CLI/OS, HPE CLI/OS, VMware, Microsoft Azure and Linux.
-- 💞️ I’m looking to collaborate on ... anything!
-The tech ocean is huge!
+- 💞️ I’m looking to collaborate on ...
+Anything!
+The tech ocean is huge but I specialize in systems and networking!
 - 📫 How to reach me ... here?????
-I'm not very good at social media..

 <!---
 mightywonton/mightywonton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.